emissary-ingress/emissary/user-guide/install-ambassador-oss.md

 <font color=#f9634E>**Important:**</font>

-Routing in Ambassador Open Source can be configured with Ambassador resources as shown above, Kubernetes service annotation, and Kubernetes Ingress resources.
+Routing in Ambassador Open Source can be configured with Ambassador OSS resources as shown above, Kubernetes service annotation, and Kubernetes Ingress resources.

-Ambassador custom resources are the recommended config format and will be used throughout the documentation.
+Ambassador OSS ustom resources are the recommended config format and will be used throughout the documentation.

 See [configuration format](/reference/config-format) for more information on your configuration options.